ryd/daft.ie_bot/README.md

 * rent_county - region, usually "dublin"

 # Finding your area
 The area is a list, seperated by comma, of districts to include in the search.
 This list can be archived by visiting daft.ie and start an advanced search.
-In the URL, the parameter XXX is your choosen areas.
+In the URL, the value after residential-property-for-rent/ *HERE* /? is your choosen areas.

 # Licence
 See LICENCE file